Blog

 This change not only impacts individual employees by forcing them to save their catch-up contributions with after-tax dollars and thus, reducing their tax deduction, it also mandates that employers offer a Roth plan if they intend to continue allowing catch-up contributions.

 This initial provision was originally mandated to become active on January 1, 2024, but given the lack of time for payroll providers, administrators and recordkeepers, employers and employees to adequately prepare, the IRS announced a delay.
-The legislation will now take effect on January 1, 2026.
+The legislation took effect on January 1, 2026.

 A graph with blue and orange squares